Privacy Policy

 - Product management and quality assurance

-Access is based on the ‘need-to-know’ principle and is subject to strict internal data protection and security guidelines.
+Access is granted in accordance with the “need-to-know” principle and is subject to strict internal data protection and security guidelines.

 We use carefully selected external service providers who process personal data on our behalf, e.g.: